mmesiti/git-collaborative/content/git-states.md

 :::

-:::{callout} When is `git reset` dangerous?
-If you have already published your changes with `git push` and someone has already seen them, using `git reset` would be **very rude**!
+:::{callout} Rewriting history considered (at the very minimum) rude If you have already published your changes to a branch with `git push` and someone has already seen them
+(and perhaps started working on them) using `git reset` or `git commit --amend` would be **very rude**!

 Why?

-It would force them to do 'weird things' like the ones we are discussing here).
+With those commands
+you do,
+in other words,
+*rewrite the history* of the branch.
+The tracking information of the branches in the other repositories

-In that case, it is just safer to use `git revert`!
+In that case,
+better to use
 :::

 ## Patching: Partial commands